ddustin/CleanBlocks/README.md

     }];
 ```

-### Example: Manually handle weakSelf and strongSelf reference for use with legacy syntax
+### Manually handle weakSelf and strongSelf reference for use with legacy syntax

 Sometimes you need to use an api with a block callback but you still want to handle self safely.